kevin4Kin/kin-web-dev-docs/docs/documentation/android-sdk.md

 Before a new account can be used it must be added to the blockchain in a process called onboarding.
 To be of much use the onboarded account will need to receive funds.

-When you're working in Kin Playground, your accounts can receive small amounts of funds from a service such as the [Fee token faucet service](fee-faucet.md).

 For code details see the [Sample App](https://github.com/kinecosystem/kin-sdk-android/tree/dev/sample/)'s [OnBoarding](https://github.com/kinecosystem/kin-sdk-android/blob/master/sample/src/main/java/kin/sdk/sample/OnBoarding.java) class.

 #### Public Address